clevelandmusicco/HothouseExamples/README.md

 make program-dfu
 ```

+Install the Daisy Seed into your Hothouse, power it up and off you go!

 If you're using a [JTAG/SWD debugger](https://electro-smith.com/products/st-link-v3-mini-debugger) (***AND WE HIGHLY RECOMMEND YOU DO** if you're doing development work!*) there's no need to enter bootloader mode on the Daisy Seed.
 Simply run this command with your debugger attached:

 ```console
 # Using JTAG/SWD adaptor (like STLink)
 make program
 ```

+> [!TIP]
+> An added convenience when using the JTAG debugger / programmer is that you don't need to remove and reinstall the Daisy Seed to flash it; you can easily leave the Daisy Seed installed in the Hothouse while debugging or programming.

 ### Daisy Web Programmer